aparna66610/aparna66610/README.md

 ### 🔬 The researcher

 A lot of my contributions are private.
-My work asks how technology changes the people who use it — across social platforms, AI systems, and assistive robotics.
+My work asks how technology changes the people who use it — across social media, AI systems, and assistive robots/wearable tech.
+My research also spans Responsible AI / AI ethics / trust & safety across software products and LLMS.

-- Six peer-reviewed papers · 122 citations · h-index 3
-- IEEE Best Paper Award, cited in elderly-care policy across four countries
-- Lead author on a social-media & mental-health study cited 100+ times

 ### 🛠️ The builder

 I take GenAI products from zero to real users, and run go-to-market for enterprise clients.
+AI product marketing/growth as well as sales funnels, pipelines and managing social media campaigns.
+I roll up my sleeves and do it all.

-- GenAI product launches from 0 → 10,000 users
+- GenAI product launches from 0 → 10,000 users, Founding Sariska.io (10 min AI audio,video and media SDK, API's)
 - GTM for $500M ARR enterprise clients
-- Founding-team work building AI products that ship

 ---
 ### Research interests

-My work sits at the intersection of human-computer interaction, responsible AI, and human wellbeing — how technology reshapes the people who live with it, and how to build it responsibly.
+My work sits at the intersection of human-computer interaction, responsible AI, and human wellbeing — how technology reshapes the people who live with it, and how to build it responsibly especially for vulnerable populations such as women, children, elderly, ethnic populations and minorities.
 Three threads run through it:

-- **Technology and mental health** — how platform design relates to psychological wellbeing, most centrally in my lead-authored study on Instagram and mental health
+- **Technology and mental health** — how platform design relates to psychological wellbeing, most centrally in my study on Instagram and mental health
-- **Assistive and care technology** — where robotics and AI can genuinely support aging populations, and where deployment outpaces evidence
+- **Assistive and care technology** — where robotics and AI can genuinely support aging populations, anthropomorphisation is faster in aging populations; and where deployment outpaces evidence
-- **Responsible AI in practice** — not as principle, but as engineering: systems with human oversight built into the loop, evaluated honestly
+- **Responsible AI in practice** — not as principle, but as engineering: systems with human oversight built into the loop, evaluated honestly, helping build evaulation frameworks

 I don't keep research and building in separate boxes.
 The research makes me a better builder.
 The building keeps my research honest.
+I'm always looking for independent collaborations for red-teaming, HCI experiments and edtech.

 ### Publications